On the mathematical and foundational significance of the uncountable: Main results I

-Thirdly, we show that $\HBU$ is equivalent to the fact that the gauge integral encompasses the \emph{improper} R-integral.
-The latter is a (usual) R-integral $\int_{a}^{b}f(x)d(x)$ where additionally a limit operation like $\lim_{a\di 0}$ or $\lim_{b\di \infty}$ is applied.
-This method allows one to consider unbounded domains or use singularities as end points; as suggested by its name, an \emph{improper} R-integral is (generally) not an actual R-integral.
-Now, \emph{Hake's theorem} (\cite{bartle}*{p.\ 195}) implies that improper R-integrals are \emph{automatically} gauge integrals.
-We consider special cases of Hake's theorem, including item~\eqref{zwaken} below which does mention gauge integrability \emph{but does not mention gauge integrals or their uniqueness}.
-As a result, it is fair to say that the following equivalences are not (only) based on the uniqueness of the gauge integral. \begin{thm} Over $\ACA_{0}^{\omega}$, the following are equivalent to $\HBU$: \begin{enumerate} {\roman{enumi}} \item There exists a function which is not gauge integrable with a modulus. \item \(Hake\) If $f$ is gauge integrable on $I$ with a modulus and R-integrable on $[x,1]$ for $x>_{\R}0$, then the limit of R-integrals $\lim_{x\di 0+}\int_{x}^{1}f$ is $\int_{0}^{1}f$. \item \(weak Hake\) If $f$ is gauge integrable with a modulus on $I$ and R-integrable on $[x,1]$ for $x>_{\R}0$, then the limit of R-integrals $\lim_{x\di 0+}\int_{x}^{1}f $ exists. \end{enumerate} \end{thm} \begin{proof} We shall prove $\HBU\di \eqref{haken}\di \eqref{zwaken}\di \eqref{itemwon} \di \HBU$.
+We consider \emph{special cases} of Hake's theorem, including item~\eqref{zwaken} below which does mention gauge integrability \emph{but does not mention gauge integrals or their uniqueness}.
+As a result, it is fair to say that the following equivalences are not (only) based on the uniqueness of the gauge integral.
+Note that Hake's theorem in general (see \cite{bartle}*{\S12 and \S16}) comes with {no restrictions}. \begin{thm} Over $\ACA_{0}^{\omega}+\QFAC^{2,1}$, the following are equivalent to $\HBU$: \begin{enumerate} {\roman{enumi}} \item There exists a function which is not gauge integrable with a modulus. \item \(Hake\) If $f$ is gauge integrable on $I$ with a modulus and R-integrable on $[x,1]$ for $x>_{\R}0$, then the limit of R-integrals $\lim_{x\di 0+}\int_{x}^{1}f$ is $\int_{0}^{1}f$. \item \(weak Hake\) If $f$ is gauge integrable with a modulus on $I$ and R-integrable on $[x,1]$ for $x>_{\R}0$, then the limit of R-integrals $\lim_{x\di 0+}\int_{x}^{1}f $ exists. \end{enumerate} \end{thm} \begin{proof} We shall prove $\HBU\di \eqref{haken}\di \eqref{zwaken}\di \eqref{itemwon} \di \HBU$.
 Note that the second implication is trivial.
 Now assume item \eqref{zwaken} and consider the function $g:I\di \R$ which is $0$ if $x=_{\R}0$, and $\frac{1}{x}$ otherwise.
 This function exists in $\ACA_{0}^{\omega}$ by \cite{kohlenbach2}*{Prop.~3.12}.
 By the development of integration theory in \cite{simpson2}*{IV.2}, the R-integral $\int_{x}^{1}g$ exists for $x>0$ and is readily seen to equal $\ln(x)$, the natural logarithm.
 However, the limit $x\di 0+$ of this function is $-\infty$.
 Thus, the limit $\lim_{x\di 0+}\int_{x}^{1}g $ does not exist, and by the contraposition of weak Hake's theorem, we conclude that $g$ is not gauge integrable with a modulus on $I$, i.e.\ item \eqref{itemwon} follows.

 The implication $ \eqref{itemwon}\di \HBU$ follows from the proof of Theorem \ref{firstje}: in the last part of the latter proof, it is shown that $\neg\HBU$ allows us to define a gauge $\delta_{0}$ for which there are no $\delta_{0}$-fine partitions.
 Hence, the underlined part in \eqref{corefu} is false, making the formula trivially true for any $f$ and $A$, i.e.\ every function is gauge integrable (with a modulus).
 Contraposition now yields the desired implication.